 It is designed to give you great energy return, whether it’s your first time or 300th time wearing them.
 It’s more durable than traditional EVA foam and will keep its feel regardless of temperature.
 So while other shoes get mushy in hot weather or brick-like in extreme cold, Saucony’s shoes should feel the same.

-Saucony is also known for their Powergrid+ technology which spreads out the impact over a wider surface.
+Saucony is also known for their Powergrid+ technology, which spreads out footfall impact over a wider surface.
 As the name implies, it looks like a grid of holes, so when you land, you’ll feel less of an impact.

 New Balance’s midsole technology on some of their shoes is known as Fresh Foam, and it provides an extremely comfortable ride.
 In addition, the material is light and springy so it will be easy for you to lift your foot up and power through.